Camp Kimama: Camps in the United States

 participate in a variety of skill-based programs.

 Kimama now operates two camps in the New York area: Kimama 14Y Day Camp in Staten Island, and Kimama Bereisheet in Bergen County, New Jersey.

 Kimama Half Moon

 In 2022, Kimama purchased Camp Half Moon, a 33-acre sleepaway camp in the Great Barrington region of the Berkshires.
-Camp Half Moon opened in Monterey, Mass. in 1922.
+Camp Half Moon opened in Monterey, Massachusetts, in 1922.
 It is named after the Halve Maen, a 17th century Dutch trading ship that carried timber from the site where the camp is now located.
 Kimama has said that it plans to preserve the camp’s original history, while adding an Israeli touch.
 When Kimama Half Moon reopens for summer 2022 after an extensive renovation, it will operate a day camp and an overnight camp, both of which are co-ed.

 Community engagement

 A core component of Kimama's approach is to give back to the communities it operates in.
 Beginning in 2009, Kimama began Camp Sababa, Israel's first Burn Camp, in cooperation with Schneider Hospital for Children.
 The camp supports children who are victims of burn injuries and helps them develop confidence and positive self-image.
 Kimama also participates in fundraisers and supports local programming in the communities in which it operates.